tutek1/DTLabs/02_Player/lab02.md

 - `0.0` being printed when nothing is pressed or both `D` and `A` is pressed

 #### Apply the input
-Ok, this should helps us move the player and it will be easier than to check each one of two 2 inputs separately.
+Ok, this should help us move the player, and it will be easier than to check each one of two 2 inputs separately.
 Let's set the `velocity` on the **X-axis** to this value like this:
 ```GDScript
 velocity.x = x_axis
 ```